kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 [kubernetes/website]: https://git.k8s.io/website

 ## Summary
 This KEP proposes to initiate pod termination on the status of application containers.
 Usually a pod with multiple containers have core application containers and some sidecar containers like logging, service mesh.
-We are proposing to distinguish between application containers and sidecar containers using a pod annotation and initiating pod termination  if application containers are terminated.
+We are proposing to distinguish between application containers and sidecar containers using an API field and initiating pod termination if application containers are terminated.

 This is particularly helpful in solving the blocking issue of sidecar containers with jobs.
 This will also help us to make a step forward with the sidecar KEP.

-We are calling `application/essential/main/critical` containers as `keystone` containers in this KEP to distnguish it from sidecars.
+We are calling `application/essential/main/critical` containers as `keystone` containers in this KEP to distinguish them from sidecars.
 <!--
 This section is incredibly important for producing high-quality, user-focused documentation such as release notes or a development roadmap.
 It should be